martinakraus/angular-intro-workshop/01_Angular_Components/Task2_InputBinding.md

 - Switch to the template of _AppComponent_.
 - Bind the property `book` to the component `book-card` using its `@Input`-binding **[content]**.

+## Make the Input binding type-safe:

+- Create an _Interface_ called `Book`.
+- Execute following command to create the interface: `ng generate interface book`.
+- Open _src/app/book.ts_.
+- Specify the following properties: _title_, _abstract_, _author_ all as `string`.
+- Switch to the _AppComponent_.
+- Annotate the property book with the interface `Book`.
+- You might need to import `Book` from _'./book'_ if your editor misses to import the type automatically.
+- Switch to the _BookCardComponent_.
+- Annotate the `@Input` property content with the interface `Book`.
+- Recognize that you now have auto-completion in both TypeScript- & Template-Files.

 ## Hints

 ```ts